xen0n/autojump-rs/README.md

 ## Compatibility

 The on-disk format of the text database should be identical.
-That said, edge cases certainly exist.
-The author is developing and using this on Linux, so other platforms may need a little more love.
+But as the author is developing and using this on Linux, other platforms may need a little more love.
+(Patches are welcome, of course!)

 That said, there're some IMO very minor deviations from the original Python implementation.
 These are: